markhebing/mark_hebing/if-you-know-the-twelve-words-in-a-bitcoin-wallet-recovery-seed-but-not-their-order-can-you-hack-it/index.md

 The poster wanted to know that if you know the twelve recovery words in a wallet recovery seed, could you potentially hack the wallet and steal the funds?

 Well, the answer is yes.
-You could actually do it with this simple script:
+You could actually do it with this simple python script:

 ---